vladislavgoltjajev/java-personal-code/README.md

     <tr>
         <td>isValid(String personalCode)</td>
         <td>boolean</td>
-        <td>Checks if the Lithuanian personal code conforms to the correct format and contains valid data.</td>
+        <td>Checks if the Lithuanian personal code is valid.</td>
     </tr>
     <tr>
         <td>isFormatValid(String personalCode)</td>
         <td>boolean</td>
         <td>
             Checks if the Lithuanian personal code conforms to the correct format.<br/>
-            Does not check the validity of the data contained in the personal code.
+            Does not check the personal code's integrity and the validity of the embedded data.
         </td>
     </tr>
 </table>